 Cooking the Chebakia

-You’ll also want to set out a large bowl with a strainer, a platter where the chebakia can cool, and toasted unhulled sesame seeds to use as a garnish.
+You’ll also want to set out a large bowl with a strainer, a platter (or rimmed baking sheet or tray) where the chebakia can cool, and toasted unhulled sesame seeds to use as a garnish.

 The longer you soak the chebakia, the more honey they will absorb, and the sweeter and less crispy they might become.
 How long to soak them is a matter of personal preference.
 However, too short of a soaking will result in pale-colored chebakia that eventually lose their glossy coating.